Draughts.io

 🇧🇷

-Similar to international checkers but with unique rules.
-20 pieces per player.
+Similar to international draughts but with unique rules.
+12 pieces per player.
 Popular in Brazil and South America.

 Play